 It seems there was a shortage, and DOD asked the Academy if they could recruit and train a few for these special missions.
 Throw down that gauntlet to a group that included some young, fearless, egotistical combat-tested soldiers, and what do you get?
 Twenty volunteers, one of whom was I.

 Seventh Army Academy gained my release from Public Affairs back in Bad Kreuznach for an open-ended Temporary Duty (TDY) assignment.

 You may remember from an earlier chapter that I was wimpy shortly after returning from Vietnam.
 No more.
-Six weeks of Special Forces led rigorous physical, specialized, and firearms training later, I graduated.
-Half of our group of twelve did not; they withdrew, were injured, or failed.
-My 6′ 3” frame was buffed up to 229 lbs.
-I became a credentialed and sanctioned OPS and sent to Frankfurt.
+Eight weeks of Special Forces led rigorous physical, specialized, and firearms training later, I graduated near the top in the small class.
+Half of our group of twenty did not; some withdrew, were injured, or failed.
+My 6′ 3” frame was buffed to a solid 229 lbs.
+I became a credentialed and sanctioned OPS and sent to Frankfurt for orientation and assignment.